zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 1. checking that the op-graph is FHE compatible
 1. producing machine code for the op-graph.
 This step automatically determines cryptographic parameters

-Additionally, the [client/server API](client_server.md) packages the result of the last step in a way that allows to deploy the encrypted circuit to a server and to perform key generation, encryption and decryption on the client side.
+Additionally, the [client/server API](client_server.md) packages the result of the last step in a way that allows the deployment of the encrypted circuit to a server and key generation, encryption and decryption on the client side.

 ## Simulation with the Virtual Library

 The first step in the list above takes a Python function implemented using the Concrete-Numpy [supported operation set](https://docs.zama.ai/concrete-numpy/getting-started/compatibility) and transforms it into an executable operation graph.

-The result of this single step of the compilation pipeline allows to:
+The result of this single step of the compilation pipeline allows the:

-- execute the op-graph, which includes TLUs, on clear non-encrypted data.
-This is, of course, not secure, but is much faster than executing in FHE.
+- execution of the op-graph, which includes TLUs, on clear non-encrypted data.
+This is, of course, not secure, but it is much faster than executing in FHE.
 This mode is useful for debugging, i.e. to find the appropriate hyper-parameters.
 This mode is called the Virtual Library.
-- verify the maximum bit-width of the op-graph, to determine FHE compatibility, without actually compiling the circuit to machine code.
+- verification of the maximum bit-width of the op-graph, to determine FHE compatibility, without actually compiling the circuit to machine code.

 Enabling Virtual Library execution requires the definition of a compilation `Configuration`.
 As simulation does not execute in FHE, this can be considered _unsafe_:

 <!--pytest-codeblocks:skip-->